Trae Young NBA Playoffs Player Props: Hawks vs. Celtics

-Trae Young and his Atlanta Hawks teammates take on the Boston Celtics in the 2023 NBA Playoffs, at 7:00 PM ET on Tuesday.
+The Atlanta Hawks, Trae Young included, will be in action at 7:00 PM on Friday against the Boston Celtics in the 2023 NBA Playoffs.

-Now let's dig into Young's available prop bets, with a particular eye on stats and trends to help you make good picks.
+If you'd like to make predictions on Young's performance, we break down his available prop bets, using stats and trends, below.

 Trae Young Prop Bets vs. the Celtics